About Me

 This approach helps us move beyond sharing information and instead distil expertise into actionable steps that result in measurable performance improvement.

-I align evaluation to the original business goals by defining outcomes before any content is built.
-Kirkpatrick’s model can be useful, but I’m careful not to over-rely on end-of-course “smile sheets” as evidence of impact.
+I align evaluation to the original business goals by defining measurable outcomes before any content is designed.
+While the Kirkpatrick Model can provide a useful structure, I am careful not to over-rely on Level 1 reaction data, particularly end-of-course surveys, as evidence of real impact.

 Many learning projects fail because they become information dumps rather than genuine learning experiences.
 Organisations often optimise for content coverage instead of memory, practice and application.